Earth, Wind & Fire: 1970–1974: Formation and early years

-Maurice's astrological sign, Sagittarius, has a primary elemental quality of fire and seasonal qualities of earth and air, according to classical triplicities.
+Maurice White's astrological sign, Sagittarius, has a primary elemental quality of fire and seasonal qualities of earth and air, according to classical triplicities.
 Sagittarius in the northern hemisphere occurs in the autumn, whose element is earth, and in the southern hemisphere, it is spring, whose element is air.
-Hence the omission of Water, the fourth classical element.
-Based on this, he changed the band's name, to "Earth, Wind & Fire".
-Maurice held further auditions in L.A, adding Michael Beal on guitar, Chester Washington on reeds, and Leslie Drayton on trumpet.
-Maurice was a percussionist and lead vocalist.
+Hence the omission of water, the fourth classical element.
+Based on this, he changed the band's name, to Earth, Wind & Fire.
+White held further auditions in L.A, adding Michael Beal on guitar, Chester Washington on reeds, and Leslie Drayton on trumpet.
+White was a percussionist and lead vocalist.
 Drayton served as the group's arranger.
 Trombonist Alex Thomas completed the then ten-man lineup.
-Warner Bros designated Joe Wissert to be the band's producer.
+Warner Bros. designated Joe Wissert to be the band's producer.

 Earth, Wind & Fire

-The band's self-titled debut album was released in February 1971 on Warner Bros.
+The band's self-titled debut album was released in March 1971 on Warner Bros.
 The album got to No. 24 on the Billboard Top Soul Albums chart and was certified Gold in France by the SNEP.

-Lester Bangs of Rolling Stone noted a "heavy Sly influence" and the "smooth harmonies" of The Fifth Dimension on the LP.
-Bob Talbert of the Detroit Free Press also wrote "I'm not sure what to call this group.
-Afro-gospel-jazz-blues-rock?
-Must there be a label?".